 (4) Removable magazine fed

-(5) Firing an intermediate-sized cartridge
+(5) Firing an intermediate power cartridge

 (6) Semiautomatic and select-fire (full automatic and/or burst) capability

-It was the Air Force, not the Army, that initially adopted the AR-15–designated M-16–for base security, in the iconic triangular hand guard configuration.
+It was the Air Force, not the Army, that initially adopted the AR-15–-designated M-16–-for base security, in the iconic triangular hand guard configuration.
 The initial flash hider had a multi-pronged, open end, which was quickly found to catch on foliage, and was replaced with a closed end design as depicted above.
 Eventual redesigns of the rifle resulted in a round plastic, aluminum heat shield lined, hand guard, and the heavier barrel now standard on the military family of weapons.
 The .223 civilian cartridge was standardized as the 5.56mm NATO cartridge.
 While the cartridges have very similar dimensions, there are some caveats regarding their use.
 It is entirely safe to fire .223 cartridges in weapons chambered for 5.56mm, but the opposite may be unsafe in some circumstances.
 Those interested can find more, and definitive, information here.